Sack–Barabas syndrome: Causes

 The protein determined by the COL3A1 gene is used to assemble larger type III collagen molecules, found mostly in skin, blood vessels, and internal organs.

-When the structure or production of type III collagen is altered by a mutation in the COL3A1 gene, collagen fibrils cannot be assembled properly in these tissues, and the symptoms of Ehlers-Danlos syndrome result.
+When the structure or production of type III collagen is altered by a mutation in the COL3A1 gene, collagen fibrils cannot be assembled properly in these tissues, which causes the symptoms of Ehlers-Danlos syndrome.

 Diagnosis

 The tests to verify Sack–Barabas syndrome are biochemical samples such as collagen typing (performed on a skin biopsy sample) or collagen gene mutation testing.

 There is no cure for Ehlers-Danlos syndrome, so individual problems and symptoms must be evaluated and cared for accordingly.

 Treatment

 The key for managing Sack–Barabas syndrome is for the affected person to be aware of their disease.
-Close follow up and planning of interventions can significantly prolong and maintain the quality of life of a person with this disease.
+Close follow up and planning of interventions can significantly prolong and maintain the quality of life of a person with vEDS.